Stunning sunrise from Nobby's beach in Newcastle. Image credit: DestinationNSW

 Settle down in Newcastle, you'll never want to leave

-A lively city, surrounded by a diverse natural environment Newcastle has plenty to offer for all, from sublime coastlines, a rich art culture and a remarkable working harbour.
+A lively city, surrounded by a diverse natural environment Newcastle, NSW has plenty to offer for all, from sublime coastlines, a rich art culture and a remarkable working harbour.
 Situated on the east coast of NSW in the Hunter region, Newcastle is a short two hour drive from Sydney and under an hour from the glorious wine region of the Hunter Valley.
 The perfect place for a weekend getaway or an idyllic place to begin a new chapter, with a broad range of local amenities suitable for any family.
 Being Australia’s seventh largest city, Newcastle has unlocked the key to the balance of bustling city life with a laidback beachy lifestyle.

 Newcastle’s vibrant community is home to 167,363 people and is highly attractive to a wide variety of people.
 With more artists than any city in Australia, your craving for art and entertainment will always be fulfilled.
 The service sectors are a substantial and growing portion of Newcastle’s economy, making Newcastle the economic hub of the Hunter Region.
 Newcastle has moved away from its past self being once dubbed the “Steel City”, to become environmentally conscious and sustainable.
 Newcastle’s metamorphosis to a modern city can be seen through their initiatives, including the Community Greening program, former industrial zones, such as the Honeysuckle Precinct, being converted into harbour side apartments, restaurants and bars and improved air quality due to tighter controls placed on local industries’ emissions.